justinlee007/CarND-MPC-Project/README.md

 This MPC implementation consists of two components: **setup** and **loop**

 ## Setup
+The steps for setting up the MPC model are:
 * Define the length of the trajectory, N, and duration of each timestep, dt.
 * Define vehicle dynamics and actuator limitations along with other constraints.
 * Define the cost function.